okstate-library/docs/experts/what-goes-where.md

 - Administrative access to the Experts LibGuide.
   - The table is on the Experts Directory website in the [documentation section for researchers](https://info.library.okstate.edu/expert-researcher).
 - Push access to the [html file](https://github.com/okstate-library/experts-website/blob/master/content/what-goes-where.html) on GitHub.
+- [Preview page](https://okstate-library.github.io/experts-website/content/what-goes-where).
+The table will not have all the styling it has on the live website hosted through LibGuides.
+The content administrator can check content changes here before notifying the site administrator that the live site needs to be updated.

 #### Roles
 - Content Administrator: This person keeps the html table up to date on GitHub.